Xavier Koodopuzha

-Dayaraya Xavier Koodapuzha Ramban Professor Emeritus of Paurastya Vidhya Peedam was born on 28 February 1934 in Chenapady, Kanjirappally.
-His parents are Joseph Chacko and Annamma Koodapuzha.
+Dayaraya Xavier Koodapuzha Ramban (born 28 February 1934) is an Indian theologian and academic, and the professor emeritus of Paurastya Vidhya Peedam.
+He was born in Chenapady, Kanjirappally, India.
 After completing his primary schooling, he did his tertiary studies at the St. Berchmans College in Changanacherry.
-He joined Parel St. Thomas Seminary in the year 1951 and did priestly studies at the Propaganda Fide College in Rome.
+He joined Parel St. Thomas Seminary in 1951, and did priestly studies at the Propaganda Fide College in Rome.
 He received a doctorate in theology and a master's degree in philosophy from the Urban University in Rome and master's degrees in Oriental sciences and Oriental canon law from the Pontifical Oriental Institute in Rome.
 He is a church historian and a scholar.
 He is a notable contributor to the Catholic Church.

 He currently leads a monastic life in Mar Thoma Sleeha Dehra.